-If you need to determine what laws govern a particular subject in a specific jurisdiction, and you don't have a known statute or regulation as a starting point, begin your research by consulting secondary sources.
+If you need to determine what laws govern a particular subject in a specific jurisdiction, and you don't have a known law as a starting point, begin your research by consulting secondary sources.
 In addition to providing background information, analysis and commentary, secondary sources will help you to identify relevant primary law materials.

 There are two methods of retrieving a known statute or regulation: by jurisdiction or by subject.
 It is often difficult to determine which method will work best, even for an experienced researcher.
 You may end up using both methods.
 Be prepared to experience some frustration and encounter some dead ends along the way.
 Above all, be persistent.
 If one source isn't helpful, try another.
 Don't hesitate to contact a reference librarian if you need help.

-Before you start searching, take note of the information you have about the law you are trying to retrieve.
+Before you start searching, take note of any information you have about the law you are trying to retrieve.
 This may include one or more of the following:

 If you know little or nothing about the jurisdiction's legal system, a good starting point is The Foreign Law Guide, which includes both a jurisdictional component and a "laws by subject" component.
 For more information about The Foreign Law Guide and other multi-jurisdictional, multi-subject resources, consult the Multi-Jurisdictional Resources page of this research guide.

 Listed below are three types of jurisdiction-specific resources for locating foreign laws, along with information about how to access them: